- Teaching and Learning Services Grants

-This grant provides funding for Carleton’s faculty members and contract instructors to engage in systematic, evidence-based, scholarly investigations of all aspects of teaching and learning in post-secondary context.
+This grant provides funding for Carleton’s faculty members to engage in systematic, evidence-based, scholarly investigations of all aspects of teaching and learning in post-secondary context.
 Research projects in various phases of the development are eligible for funding (e.g. data collection and analyses; manuscript writing and publishing).

-The SoTL Mini-Grant aims to support small-scale research projects about teaching and learning that will benefit Carleton University’s teaching community, and to encourage sharing and dissemination of research results about teaching and learning among the members of Carleton’s teaching community.
+The SoTL Mini-Grant aims to support small-scale projects about teaching and learning that will benefit Carleton University’s teaching community, and to encourage sharing and dissemination of findings about teaching and learning among the members of Carleton’s teaching community.

 The annual amount for the SoTL Mini-Grants is $5,000.
-At the discretion of the members of the grant review panel, and depending on the funding requirements of the submitted proposals, this amount can be distributed across qualified projects in equal or differing amounts.
+Depending on the funding requirements of the submitted proposals, this amount can be distributed across qualified projects in equal or differing amounts.
 The maximum amount per one mini-grant is $1,000.

 This grant was established to allow Carleton’s faculty members and instructors to implement and investigate new approaches to teaching and learning, to further develop their skills as educators, and enhance conversations about teaching and learning across academic units.